ioccc-src/winner/1989/paul/README.md

 ## Judges' remarks:

-The author's comments is a detailed program explanation, if you wish to learn more about the obfuscation method used.
+The author's comments are a detailed program explanation, if you wish to learn more about the obfuscation method used.

 ### Historical note: